 This module introduces students to chair-side assisting duties and techniques practiced in general dentistry with emphasis on four-handed dentistry.
 Students learn how to handle and transfer dental instruments and place materials on models.
-Properties and manipulation of common dental materials, including amalgam, composites, glass ionomers and sealants, are presented.
-Students practice procedures such as placement, wedging and removal of Tofflemire retainers and other matrices, procedures to include placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins as required in some states for certification or registration.
-Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
-Students also study related dental terminology.
-Students are introduced to front office procedures utilizing related front office software.
+Properties and manipulation of common dental materials, including amalgam, composites, liners, bases and other bonding systems are presented.
+Students practice required procedures such as placement, wedging and removal of Tofflemire retainers and other matrices.
+Procedures to include placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins are also practiced.
 Students are introduced to basic anatomy of the head and teeth.
 Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication are discussed.
+Related spelling and terminology is studied throughout the module.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40 Lab Hours: 40
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40